 Criteria for Admission

-A student may enroll in ENG 171 or ENG 172 by recommendation of the English Department, usually based on the English placement essay.
-A student will be advised to consider enrolling in other Honors classes if he or she meets one or more of the following criteria:
+Students will be permitted to enroll in ENG 171, Honors English I, or ENG ENG 172, Honors English II, only by the permission of the Honors Program Director.
+Students will be advised to consider enrolling in additional Honors classes if they meet one or more of the following criteria:

-The student has a high school average of 90 or higher, is eligible for ENG 171, and the results of all placement tests are sufficient to allow the student to take only college-level course work.
+The student has a high school average of 90 or higher, is eligible for ENG 171*, and the results of all placement tests indicate that the student is eligible to take college-level course work in all subject areas.

-The student has an earned G.E.D., is eligible for ENG 171, and the results of all place-ment tests are sufficient to allow the student to take only college-level course work.
-In addition, there is some evidence, such as a high standardized test score, to suggest that the student shows academic promise.
+The student has an earned G.E.D., is eligible for ENG 171*, and the results of all placement tests indicate that the student is eligible to take college-level course work in all subject areas.
+Additionally, there is some evidence, such as a high standardized test score, to suggest that the student shows academic promise.

 Continuing and Transfer Students

-The student has a distinguished academic record, with a GPA of 3.5 earned in college-level course work and a grade of B or better in ENG 101 or its equivalent.
+A continuing and transfer student may be admitted to participate in Honors courses if the student has a distinguished academic record, with a G.P.A of 3.5 earned in college-level course work, and a grade of B+ or better in ENG 101 or its equivalent.
+Enrollment in Honors courses is only by permission of the Honors Program Director.